 The passage of the Savings Act is a Historic Landmark for the Water Well Industry!
 Now we are building on that momentum through “SAVINGS ACTION”!

 Originally introduced in the 113th Congress on September 18, 2014, the Water Supply Cost Savings Act (“Savings Act”) was incorporated into the Water Infrastructure Improvements for the Nation (WIIN) Act legislation.
-Over the past three years, the Water Systems Council and its members worked to build bipartisan support in both the House of Representatives and the U.S. Senate.
+For three years, the Water Systems Council and its members worked to build bipartisan support in both the House of Representatives and the U.S. Senate.
 On December 16, 2016, President Obama signed (WIIN) into law, which includes provisions of the Water Supply Cost Savings Act.

 Purpose of this Bill – To reduce federal, state and local costs of providing quality drinking water to millions of Americans residing in rural communities by facilitating greater use of well water systems as an alternative to traditional, centralized, drinking water systems.